 Baked beans are so tasty and many people like to eat them as often as they can.
-If you’re someone who loves baked beans, then you might be looking for an excuse to make some again soon.
+If you’re someone who loves them, then you might be looking for an excuse to make some again soon.

-Having baked beans at a cookout is very traditional and it just wouldn’t be right to eat some type of barbecued food without enjoying baked beans on the side.
+Having baked beans at a cookout is very traditional and it just wouldn’t be right to eat some type of barbecued food without enjoying them on the side.
 If you’re currently making baked beans, then you’re likely trying to get them to turn out just right.

 The best baked beans should be incredibly flavorful and they should also be thick.
 If your baked beans appear to be a bit on the thin side, then that simply isn’t going to do.

-You might be worried that you messed something up and that you won’t be able to fix the baked beans in time.
+You might be worried that you messed something up and that you won’t be able to fix them in time.
 Don’t fret because it is possible to thicken baked beans when you know what you’re doing.

 Slow Cookers Sometimes Cause Beans to Turn Out Thin

 Slow cookers are commonly used by people to make baked beans.
-Baked beans can turn out very nicely in slow cookers, and many people enjoy using them because they make it easier to make baked beans.
+Baked beans can turn out very nicely in slow cookers, and many people enjoy using them because they make it easier to make them.

 You can easily just put baked beans and some spices inside of a slow cooker and let the beans cook over the course of many hours.
-By the time you’re ready to eat later in the day, the baked beans should be ready.
+By the time you’re ready to eat later in the day, they should be ready.

 The problem is that slow cookers are known for causing baked beans to turn out a bit too thin.
 This doesn’t always occur, but it can happen because the baked beans are being cooked in a way that doesn’t allow liquid to be lost during cooking.

 This doesn’t have to be a huge deal because you can just use some methods to try to thicken the beans up.
-If you want to use a slow cooker to make baked beans, then you don’t have to avoid it because there’s a chance that the baked beans will turn out slightly thin.
+If you want to use a slow cooker to make baked beans, then you don’t have to avoid it because there’s a chance that they will turn out slightly thin.